nhudack/personal-website/content/projects/ThreadPool.md

 showInProjects: true
 ---

-Thread pool implementation with a customizable number of threads and a work-stealing approach, written in C. Repository is private due to Virginia Tech Honor Code.
+Multithreaded program for executing work on a customizable number of worker threads with a work-stealing approach.
+Repository is private due to Virginia Tech Honor Code.